When unveiled in 2015, Azure Machine Learning services eliminated the need for data scientists to install and operate...

 - Difficulties with scaling machine learning applications

-- The proliferation of machine learning models, each of which requires different data sets and algorithm designs
+- The proliferation of learning algorithm models, each of which requires different data sets and algorithm designs

 - The need to use popular, open languages and development tools, along with a desire to incorporate new machine learning development frameworks